-FGCU is authorized under Federal law to enroll non-immigrant students.
+FGCU is authorized under Federal law to enroll non-immigrant alien students.
 Applicants are classified as international if they are not United States citizens, dual citizens, or permanent residents, and if they are applying for an F-1 student visa or a J-1 Exchange Visitor visa (Exchange visitors are classified as either scholar or student).

 International students must meet admission criteria at the level of entrance for the program to which they apply, as well as the following: